Board of directors

 Leah fell in love with whitewater paddling when she first stepped into a kayak more than 22 years ago.
 Since then, her passion for the sport has only grown, taking her to exotic paddling destinations such as Mexico, Costa Rica and Chile, as well as the Grand Canyon of the Colorado and countless other rivers in Canada and the USA.
 In 2007 Leah achieved the distinction of being the eldest participant ever to complete Esprit’s W.I.L.D.
 Program (Whitewater Intensive Leadership Development).
 Leah has been an active member of KWP for more than fifteen years, and thoroughly enjoys sharing her river knowledge and enthusiasm for paddling with others.
 Now retired and living with her husband, Wayne in the Madawaska Valley, Leah enjoys paddling much of the year, and also embraces gardening, hiking, and in winter, sports such as cross country skiing and snowshoeing.
 Leah continues to share her love of river running with other paddlers as a trip leader for KWP, teaching her nephews to kayak each summer, and encouraging others to try new lines to challenge themselves on the river.
 Always eager for the next adventure, you will find her kayaking or canoeing down local runs, paddling the gnar gnar and exploring new rivers.

 Chris joined KWP in 2019.
-This is his second year on the KWP board, transitioning from membership director last year to Social Media and IT director this year.
+This is his third year on the KWP board, transitioning from membership director in 2022 to Social Media and IT director in 2023.
 Chris designed and manages this new website.....so all the tech issues are his fault!.
 When not crushing code, he spends most of his time at the Minden White Water Preserve.
 He has paddled flat water for many years and has worked in the outdoor adventure industry off and on since 2003.
 In 2015 he took a job managing a little outdoor shop in Minden.
 They specialized in whitewater gear sales and lessons, which were done at the Minden White Water Preserve, just a paddle stroke from the store.
 By chance, the PanAm games happened to be held in Minden that same year and Chris instantly became obsessed with learning to paddle whitewater.
 He set upon teaching himself to kayak by watching endless YouTube instructionals and practicing obsessively.
-In 2016 he achieved his L2/I2 instructors certification and has a passion for helping others achieve their goals.
+In 2016 he achieved his L2/I2 instructors certification and received a swift water rescue technician certificate in 2023.
+Chris has a passion for helping others achieve their goals.
 When he’s not crying for his mommy while getting an unplanned, yet epic surf in left-side Horseshoe (Ottawa), Chris enjoys wilderness survival, wild edibles, hiking, X-country skiing, wild ice skating adventures and really anything to get away from this soul sucking screen!
 For the record, he makes the best spicy pickled wild leeks.

 Wayne Donison